Read partitioned table data with PyODPS

 (

-userid BIGINT COMMENT 'user ID',
+userid BIGINT COMMENT 'User ID',

-job STRING COMMENT 'job type',
+job STRING COMMENT 'Job type',

-education STRING COMMENT 'education level',
+education STRING COMMENT 'Education',

-dt STRING COMMENT 'date',
+dt STRING COMMENT 'Date',

-region STRING COMMENT 'region'
+region STRING COMMENT 'Region'

 );